theo-armour/agenda/3-1-heritage/residents/resident-directory/rod-dugliss/Peter Thiel and the Antichrist.md

 I skimmed through hundreds of the comments.
 None of the comments found the article "fascinating".
 All the ones I read were derogatory.

 I did not see one comment where I felt that the writer had actually heard or read the entire interview.
 I did not read one comment that tried to refute directly or even analyze any of Thiel's points.

 Points of interest
 * Stagnation
+* How do we know how stuck we are?
 * Single world authority
 * Disruption required
-* AI is more complicated is replete with unknown unknowns
+* AI is more complicated — replete with unknown unknowns
-* Born again???
+* Thiel: Born again???